-- Signage in and near the restrooms with reminders about healthy hygiene habits. - Communications from the Clinic to teach effective handwashing and preventative practices. - Faculty and staff education regarding the signs and symptoms of illness in our community - Increased monitoring by the School Nurse for COVID-19 symptoms. - Hand sanitizing stations throughout the School. - Increased cleaning and disinfection of all horizontal surfaces, water bottle fountains, and fixtures (i.e. doorknobs). - Increased disinfecting in rooms and common areas. - Enhanced air filtration system to electrostatically clean our HVAC coils which will dramatically increase ventilation throughout the School.
-This will enhance our air circulation and quality by circulating fresh air into the building from outside. - Nightly deep cleaning of classrooms and common areas with EPA-approved disinfectants.
+- Signage in and near the restrooms with reminders about healthy hygiene habits. - Communications from the Clinic to teach effective handwashing and preventative practices. - Faculty and staff education regarding the signs and symptoms of illness in our community. - Increased monitoring by the School Nurse for COVID-19 symptoms. - Hand sanitizing stations throughout the School. - Increased cleaning and disinfection of all horizontal surfaces, water bottle fountains, and fixtures (i.e. doorknobs). - Increased disinfecting frequently touched surfaces (doorknobs, handrails) in rooms and common areas. - Enhanced air filtration system to electrostatically clean our HVAC coils which will dramatically increase ventilation throughout the School.
+This will increase our air circulation of outside air and quality by increased delivery of clean air and dilute potential contaminants. - Nightly deep cleaning of classrooms and common areas with following EPA-approved disinfectants.

-PHYSICAL DISTANCING IN SCHOOL SETTING
+PHYSICAL DISTANCING IN A SCHOOL SETTING